stemangiola/tidybulk/README.md

     ## 10 SRR17… DDX11L1    b_cell                  17 0 d   T cells gamm…
     ## # … with 29,483,510 more rows, and 1 more variable: proportion <dbl>

-And plot the distributions of cell types across samples
+We can plot the distributions of cell types across samples, and compare them with the nominal cell type labels to check for the purity of isolation.

 ``` r
 counts.cibersort %>%